Hussein-miracle/order-summary-component-main/README.md

 ## Acknowledgments
-A big thanks to Jonas Schmedtmann for his great explanations in his css courses
+A big thanks to Jonas Schmedtmann for his great explanations in his css course